Brain Curriculum: Teaching Assistant (TA) Program

 B1 Successful attendance* at one B1 workshop, one B2workshop, and the approval of a Brain Curriculum instructor.

-B3 Successful attendance* at one B3 workshop and satisfactory assistance** at one B2
+B3 Successful attendance* at one B3 workshop and satisfactory assistance** at one B2 workshop, and the approval of a Brain Curriculum instructor.

 **Satisfactory assistance is determined from assisting the entire workshop and scoring 4.0 or better from the Instructor, Participant, and Facilitator evaluations.
 Scores given are 1 - 5, 5 being excellent.